 - Beef liver

-- Some species of fish are more prone to histamine (mackerel, mahi-mahi, tuna, anchovies, herring, sardines, shellfish, or any fish that is stored for extended periods of time)
+- Some species of fish are more prone to histamine (mackerel, mahi-mahi, tuna, anchovies, herring, sardines, shellfish, or any fish that is stored for extended periods of time, including those in the can)

 - However, most other forms of fish have the potential as well, depending on how it is handled and processed.